-The Craft Forward Symposium 2011 is sponsored by the California College of the Arts on April 1 to 3.
+The Craft Forward Symposium 2011 is sponsored by the California College of the Arts from April 1 to 3.
 I've been hearing about this upcoming symposium for over a year through a whispering "telephone game" in the San Francisco Bay Area.
 The Symposium is almost on my home turf.
-(Actually it is an hour a way from my house.)
+(Actually, it is an hour away from my house.)
 I plan to attend and gobble up every word.
 I don't want to miss a minute!

 The Symposium will also feature an exhibition titled, Manufractured.
 This show is a new iteration related to the book of the same name (which includes a whole chapter about my work).
 The premise of the exhibition is that all the work uses re-purposed manufactured materials.
 (More in a future post.)

-The lead up to is Craft Forward symposium and the exhibition Manufractured are good examples for every artist and maker.
+The lead-up to the Craft Forward symposium and the exhibition Manufractured are good examples for every artist and maker.

 1) The importance of keeping your radar up for opportunities.
 You've got to be listening to the rumors, working with your local arts organizations, and reading your magazines to catch the opportunities. (see the bottom of this post for another opportunity.)

 While the list of speakers makes this a really interesting EVENT (YES, EVENT with capital letters), it doesn't seem that it was very well-publicized.
 Why?

 2) Every artist and maker will benefit from the nuggets of information from the speakers of Craft Forward.
 I plan to write something about every "session" so that everyone can benefit from this symposium.